Women in Bangladesh: Dowry

 Dowry violence is a problem in Bangladesh.
 The country has taken action against the practice of dowry through laws such as Dowry Prohibition Act, 1980; Dowry Prohibition (Amendment) Ordinance, 1982; and Dowry Prohibition (Amendment) Ordinance, 1986.
 However, abuses regarding dowry continue, with the legal enforcement against dowry being weak.

 Sexual harassment

 "Eve teasing" is a euphemism used in South Asia for public sexual harassment (often known as "street harassment") of women by men.
 Examples include wolf-whistling, obscene gestures, threats of abduction, stalking, groping, and rubbing against women.
 Eve likely alludes to the first woman in the Biblical creation story.
-As of 2010, according to the Bangladesh National Women Lawyers' Association, nearly 90% of Bangladeshi girls aged 10-18 had been subjected to eve teasing.
+As of 2010, according to the Bangladesh National Women Lawyers' Association, nearly 90% of Bangladeshi girls aged 10–18 had been subjected to eve teasing.

+HELP (which stands for the Harassment Elimination Literacy Programme) is a Bangladeshi mobile application.
+In a bid to enhance women's safety on public transport, the Broadcast Journalist Centre (BJC) and Switch Bangladesh Foundation have jointly launched an app-based service.

 Other concerns

 Freedom of movement

-Bangladeshi women and girls don't get the rights of freedom of movement everywhere as the men have, the society is based on patriarchal values and socially conservative policies towards women and girl's freedom.
+Some urban Bangladeshi women have freedom of movement because of their financial position and social class, but many others are afforded significantly less liberty.
+Historically, the patriarchal society restricted rural women to their homes.
+Freedom to travel has improved, but most women are still confined to their village.
+All women still need their husband's permission to visit public spaces.